EmmaSteinman/project3/src/userprog/lab2doc.md

   };
 ```
 Contains the `list_elem`s that we put in `dead_threads`.
 Saves the information that goes with each node in `dead_threads`.

+- `struct lock file_lock;`: A lock used to prevent race conditions when we access the file system.

 > B2: Describe how file descriptors are associated with open files.
 > Are file descriptors unique within the entire OS or just within a